wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 19 shows us how to dispaly all the lines of a directory eith certain charcters

 * Script 20 shows us how to replace certain charcaters with others within a file

+* Sceipt 21 shows us how to remove certain characters from input